I was diagnosed with Hashimoto’s disease back in 2009. Here’s my story of how I reversed my thyroid autoimmune disease with diet, detox and lifestyle.

 Even if you don’t have an issue with heavy metals, it’s still imperative to take steps to detox the liver to support thyroid hormone conversion.
 Here are 8 steps I took to detox my liver.

-4. I made sleep a priority.
+4. Sleep became a priority.
 One of the best ways to heal your adrenals and thyroid is with sleep.
 I struggled with insomnia, so it was an uphill battle for a while, but it was worth the battle!
 Here are 10 steps I took.

 Sugar (except for on special occasions)